zikozee/spring-boot-in-practice/ch04/README.md

 # AutoConfiguration and Actuator

-## Creating a Custom Spring Boot Failure Analyzer
+## Creating a Custom Spring Boot Failure Analyzer -- checking if service is up
 - Problem: Check if a service is available at startup, if not don't start and show proper message
 - solution
   - create and throw a custom exception through and EventListener or any other application startup runners e.g Commandline runner